-- 1. Describe the procedures to determine incapacity - 2.
-Discuss the duties of the Examining Committee Member - 3.
+- 1. Describe the duties of the Examining Committee Member - 2.
+Discuss the procedures to determine incapacity - 3.
 Discuss dismissal of Petition - 4.
 Describe adjudicatory Hearing procedures - 5.
 Discuss order determining incapacity - 6.
 Identify the rights of persons determined incapacitated - 7.
-Discuss the Examining Committee member and the Guardian education requirements and responsibilities - 8.
-Discuss the availability of resources to aid the ward.
+Describe the availability of local resources to aid the ward.